bbuluttekin/Data-Engineering-Festival/README.md

 # Data Engineering Festival
 This project is part of data engineering festival at HSBC.

-In this project, you will be using the Spark RDD API for data processing.
+In this project, I will be using the Spark RDD API for data processing.

 ## Spark RDD: HackerNews data analysis challenge